Aug 2009

 partially light your picture and give a ghost image of the surrounds and a blurry ghost

-often see close-ups of insects or flowers
+often see close-ups of insects or flowers where the background is

 dark.
 This is a nice effect which you can get by using a shutter